Skip to Content

 What’s The Deal With Book Summaries?

-The aim of the book summaries, such as my Meditations summary, is to provide a concise overview of the book in 10 minutes or less.
+The aim of these book summaries, such as my Meditations summary, is to provide a concise overview of the book in 10 minutes or less.
 There are three takeaways, which tell you what the book is about and the key themes behind it.

 One of the worst things about reading is picking up a book and discovering after 50 or so pages that you’re not enjoying.
 You’re then left with the decision to either carry on reading till the end or cut your losses.

-If you want to read a lot of books, as I do, then these summaries should help separate the wheat from the chaff and help you decide which books are worth your time.
+If you want to read a lot of books, as I do, these summaries should help separate the wheat from the chaff and help you decide which books are worth your time.
 You might also discover a few books you’ve never heard of but are intrigued to read.

 We’ve also compiled a collection of best of posts, such as a guide to the best books on climate change, that let you know the best books on a certain topic or the best books by a certain author.
-These are great if you’re looking to read up on a subject or you’re looking for more books by an author you enjoy reading.
+These are great if you’re looking to read up on a subject or looking for more books by an author you enjoy reading.

 Where To Start on Alone With Books?